MBRC Planning Scheme - Rural zone

 • Restricts further encroachment of urban and rural residential activities.

-• Reinforces the region’s identified urban footprint.
+• Reinforces the City of Moreton Bay’s identified urban footprint.

 Example of Rural zone mapping